 Our gardens are full of moths.
 There are 896 different species in the UK and a further 1600 micro moths (usually much less than 20mm in width - marked *).
 Moths mainly fly at night, but some can be seen during the day.

 They are very important pollinators with recent research finding that they are more effective than bees, butterflies etc. However their numbers are in drastic decline mainly as a result of habitat loss and the use of insecticides in agricultural processes.
-This year has been particularly bad being cold and wet, butterflies are suffering, too.
+This year started well with a warm period that saw some European migrants reaching Derbyshire but since then the number of moths around has dropped sharply.

 As well as pollinating, their caterpillars are an essential food source for birds.
 Gardeners can help support moths by growing a wide variety of plants, shrubs and trees to provide food and leaving them standing in the winter to provide refuge.
 The main food plants of the larvae are noted.